sebgrebe/calculator/README.md

 # calculator
+Calculator built with JavaScript, jQuery, and Bootstrap.
-Calculator built for freeCodeCamp's Front End Development Certification
+Built for freeCodeCamp's Front End Development track.